NCATS-Tangerine/kba-reasoner/README.md

 generation procedure here below.

 #### The OpenAPI specifications

-The KBA Reasoner is an implementation of the

 Refer to the [Python Flask server](./server) implementation of the Reasoner API wrapper of the KBA with a corresponding [Python client](./client).